maikovskii-danil/todolist-react-native/README.md

 ⚙️ Node.js: 22.17.0
 📦 npm: 11.4.2

-❗ Windows are not officially supported
+❗ Windows is not officially supported

 ###### For IOS you need to have installed XCode, for Android - installed Android Studio